Get ready to apply now

 Q: Will I get feedback?

-A: Unfortunately, we are unable to give individual feedback to applicants at any stage.
+A: Unfortunately, we cannot guarantee individual feedback to applicants at any stage.
 Where possible and relevant (i.e. if common themes for constructive comment emerge), we will collate and share general feedback from the panels at all stages of judging.
+There are opportunities throughout the application window to register for 1-2-1 applicant support sessions where you can receive feedback on your application.
+See our Events page for more information.

 Q: Can you tell me more about the pitching events?

 A: The heats pitch events will take place in London.
-You will be asked to present a short pitch presentation (up to 10 minutes) to a judging panel on a date between June 7-8, 2022.
+You will be asked to present a short pitch presentation (up to 10 minutes) to a judging panel on a date between June 12-16, 2023.
 Confirmed dates and venue as well as guidance will be given in May to those shortlisted.
-There will also be the opportunity to attend a pitching masterclass on May 24, 2022 as well as practice and feedback sessions between May 30 – June 1, 2022 to help you prepare.
+There will also be the opportunity to attend a pitching masterclass in May as well as practice and feedback sessions between May 30 – June 2, 2023 to help you prepare.
 The pitching masterclass and practice sessions will take place online.
 Reasonable travel expenses from outside of London will be paid to attend the heats pitch.

-We will be asking the finalists to present their pitch again, this time to the finals judging panel on June 29, 2022 in central London.
-On the same date the winners will be announced at the award event, also taking place in London.
+We will be asking the finalists to present their pitch again, this time to the finals judging panel on June 20, 2023 in central London.
+On the same date the winners will be announced at the award event, also taking place in London on July 6 2023.
 Reasonable travel expenses to attend the finals pitch and award event will be paid for applicants coming from outside of London.

 Q: If a group is shortlisted, is it okay if only the lead applicant attends the pitching day?